 This article was updated November 2020.

-WiFi mesh systems are the latest growing trend in the world of home WiFi.
-These are quickly replacing “traditional” routers with a new way of delivering internet connectivity throughout your home.
+WiFi mesh systems have been replacing the “traditional” routers with a new way of delivering internet connectivity throughout your home.
 Why?
 WiFi mesh systems are a great and rather easy-to-implement solution to the problem of WiFi dead spots: the places in your home where you can’t get proper WiFi coverage.

 Imagine getting a brand new WiFi router and you find out that you still can’t get WiFi coverage in parts of your house.
 The connection may be completely fine in the kitchen and living room until you get to your bedroom and then become absolutely non-existent in the bathroom at the back of the house.

 For many people, it’s not feasible to move your WiFi router to get a better signal or faster WiFi speed.
 Most people place their WiFi routers near access points or where your service line (be it DSL, cable or fibre) comes in and these places are usually at one remote corner of the house.

 So what are WiFi mesh systems and how do they work better than the traditional single WiFi router?